futbolpal/gitea-agents/.kilocode/rules/product.md

 - reserves the issue by tagging with ISSUE_LABEL_RESERVE
 - spawns a subagent to complete the task.

-When the subagent completes its work, it creates a pull request (PR).
+When the subagent completes its work, it makes code changes and commits them.

-Orchestration monitors PRs for new comments and reviews, spawning subagents to handle feedback.
+The agent does not create new issues or pull requests.
+It only makes code changes as requested in existing issues.

+Create small, focused commits for each logical change.
+Run all tests and ensure they pass before committing changes.

 ## Orchestration Workflow